join-monster/join-monster/docs/how-it-works.md

 ## Overview
 [Join Monster](https://github.com/stems/join-monster) fetches only the data you need - *nothing more, nothing less*, just like to original philosophy of GraphQL.
-It reads the parsed GraphQL query, looks at your schema definition, and generates the SQL automatically that will fetch no more than what is required to fulfill the request.
-All data fetching for all resources becomes a single batch request.
-No need to manually write a bunch of SQL queries to fetch the right amount of data for all the various types of GraphQL queries.
+It reads the parsed GraphQL query, looks at your schema definition, and automatically generates the SQL that will fetch no more than what is required to fulfill the request.
+All data fetching for all resources can be done in one or a few queries using the power of `JOIN`s.

 ## Modeling Your Data